Milk Money (OVA): Characters

-One of Touji's classmates from college and Kyouko's daughter who finds her mother's nursing job to be quite strange and a bit unnerving.
+Marija Sano is one of Touji's classmates from college and Kyouko's daughter who finds her mother's nursing job to be quite strange and a bit unnerving.
 She eventually develops feelings for Touji and has sex with him multiple times behind her mother's back.
-When she finds out about her mother's affair with Touji, she confronts him at his apartment about it, then convinces him to leave and forget Kyouko for good and start a normal relationship with her instead; prompting them to reconcile and have make up sex.
-Afterwards, she gives him a teddy-bear keychain as good luck charm, telling him that if her mother tries to seduce him again, to think about her (Marika) instead.
-When Kyouko finds out that Marika had Touji cut all contact from her, she tries getting through to her mother telling her that her relationship with Touji was abnormal and sickening, and that she should no longer continue her relationship with Touji for both of their sakes; even though her mother appeared to show remorse for her past actions and agreed to not see Touji anymore, Marika learns too late when Kyouko stabs her to death from behind her neck, revealing that she was lying about her promise and that she won't let anybody or even Marika to intervine.
+When she finds out about her mother's affair with Touji, she confronts him at his apartment about it, then convinces him to leave and forget Kyouko for good and start a normal relationship with her instead, prompting them to reconcile and have make up sex.
+Afterwards, she gives him a teddy bear keychain as a good luck charm, telling him that if her mother tries to seduce him again, to think of her (Marika).
+When Kyouko finds out that Marika had Touji cut all contact from her, she tries getting through to her mother telling her that her relationship with Touji was abnormal and sickening, and that she should no longer continue her relationship with Touji for both of their sakes.
+Even though her mother appeared to show remorse for her past actions and agreed to not see Touji anymore, Marika learns too late when Kyouko stabs her to death from behind her neck, revealing that she was lying about her promise and that she won't let anybody or even Marika to intervene.